aMOPel/nvim-treesitter-nim/README.md

 parser compilation.
 A special compiler flag is needed in that case, for which support is going to be dropped in the upcoming release of nvim-treesitter.

+With `nvim-treesitter < v1.0.0` this plugin should work fine on macOS.

 **UPDATE:** The `scanner.cc` will be rewritten eventually and another PR to nvim-treesitter will follow.
 So this plugin remains a temporary measure.